Last Revision Date: November 11, 2022

 - If the organization holding the banquet or reception or presenting the awards receives any SUF support, the institutional SUFAC must specifically approve the expenditure as part of the allocable SUF budget prior to the event.

 - Cash or product awards in excess of $100 but less than $500 may be given only upon prior approval of the Chancellor or his/her designee.
-Those in excess of $500 must be approved by the UW System Vice President for Finance.
+Those in excess of $500 must be approved by the UW System Vice President for Finance and Administration.

 - Student media expenditures for:

 - Publishing student newspapers, yearbooks, magazines, paid admission event programs, and other print media.
-(Student publications are exempt from the state printing regulations per Section 35.012 Wisconsin Statutes.
-However, they are not exempt from the regular purchasing regulations in Section 16.70.)
+(Student publications are exempt from the state printing regulations per Section 35.012 Wis.
+Stats.
+However, they are not exempt from the regular purchasing regulations in Section 16.70 Wis.
+Stats.)

 - Operating student radio and television facilities.